 It’s certainly a sleepy place down by the harbour, but one thing that might attract a few extra tourists is the Reilly Shellfish Shack which serves absolutely delicious fresh crab and lobster and is a must-do if you like seafood.

-Heading away from the harbour will take you to the centre of Crail which has several cafés and tearooms, a highly-rated local pottery shop (a bit pricey in my opinion), and the Crail Heritage Museum which features lots of exhibits that explain Crail’s history and its fishing industry.
+Heading away from the harbour will take you to the centre of Crail which has several cafés and tearooms, a highly-rated local pottery shop, and the Crail Heritage Museum which features lots of exhibits that explain Crail’s history and its fishing industry.

 The last destination in the East Neuk of Fife is Kingsbarns which lies 5 miles around the coast and past the Kilminning Coast Nature Reserve.

-What it does have, however, is a superb beach that’s soft, golden, and is a great place to sunbathe in peace and quiet.
+There’s also a lovely golden sand beach nearby that’s a great place to sunbathe in peace and quiet (postcode KY16 8QD).

 There’s a car park for the beach that’s accessed from the A917 (the turning is immediately after the Kingsbarns sign at the village entrance), but as a top-tip, instead of sitting on Kingsbarn beach, head north for half a mile to Red Beach which is a real hidden gem as it’s considerably quieter.